Me at a hot spring, catching ostracods while not falling into 40C water!

 Collaborations and side projects

 The best part of science is being unlimited in the invertebrates I get to work with because of incredible collaborators worldwide.
 I am working with researchers at other universities, museums, and in government agencies to capture biodiversity and to explore the gamut of resilience exhibited by marine invertebrates everywhere from the deserts of Nevada to Antarctica's depths.
-Ask me about ongoing collaborations on pycnogonids, kinorhynchs, sea cucumbers, starfish nervous systems, jellyfish, and (I know, vertebrates?!) midshipman fish and lantern sharks.
+Ask me about ongoing collaborations on pycnogonids, kinorhynchs, sea cucumbers, starfish nervous systems, jellyfish, midshipman fish and lantern sharks.
 Also feel free to contact me if you're struggling to obtain high-quality nucleic acids or proteins from a weird invertebrate; I love to collaborate via troubleshooting!

 |